biostat-jieding/SurvCD/README.md

 # StreamPHDE
-An R package for fitting Cox proportional hazards model with heterogeneous effects in the streaming data environment.
+An R package for fitting Cox proportional hazards model with dynamic covariate effects in the heterogeneous streaming data environment.

 To appear in the near furture.
 Wait patiently ...